Simhyeon/gdmarp/meta.md

 ### TODO

+#### Imminent

+* [ ] Enable cache feature for easy maintenance of temporary files Save compressed images and out.md in cache directory
+* [ ] Fix image centering
+This is not so definite because class should work but actually it doesn't
+* [ ] Update macro.md
+Add newy added macro usage
+* [ ] Background image macro
+This is easier than others
+* [ ] Enhance macro ergonomics
+Especially make derived macros usage easier

+#### Done

 * [x] Test both symlink and rc alias ways
 * [x] Make title macro rules simpler to use
 * [x] Add raw csv macro